redstone99/hass-alert2/README.md

 #### Notifiers

-You can specify which notifiers are used for alerting via the `notifier` and `summary_notifier` config options.
+You can specify which notifiers are used for alerting via the `notifier`, `done_notifier`, and `summary_notifier` config options.
 They may be a single notifier, a list of notifiers, a template resolving to a list of notifiers, or the name of an entity whose state is a list of notifiers.
 See [Notifier Config](#notifier-config) section, below.

 During HA startup, HA initializes notifiers independently of the rest of HA.
 So notifiers may not be ready even when HA declares that it has fully started.
 Alert2 will automatically defer notifications during startup if a notifier does not yet exist. `notifier_startup_grace_secs` controls the length of the startup grace period.